jezevec10/jstris-guide/guide.md

 ## Multiplayer

+### Default Room

+Upon entering the site, all players are immediately thrown into the **Default Room**, a free-for-all where you'll find players of all skill levels.

+Playing in the Default Room can be tough!
+What’s unique about Jstris is that it throws humble beginners and world-class opponents together into the mix, along with everyone else between.
+If you get tired from playing and simply want to watch, then use the command `/spectate` or `/spec`.
+To play again, use the command `/play`.

 ### Bot Room

-Upon entering the site, all players are immediately thrown into the **Bot Room**, a default room that is so named because of the one Bot that is always present.
+The Default Room isn’t the only room there is.
+To view the full room list, click on *Lobby* in the bottom left of your playfield.
+The 2nd most popular room on Jstris is usually the **Bot Room**, so named because of the one Bot that is always present.
 It is always located in the top left corner of all your opponents, easily distinguishable by its uniform red color.

 ![MisaMino bot in opponents view][image4]